SAP-archive/teched2021-ANA160/README.md

 - SAP Data Intelligence tenant
 - SAP SAC tenant
 - SAP DWC tenant

-Above requirements are already met, pre-created by SAP.
+The above requirements have already been met and have been pre-created by SAP.

-Instructions on how to start and use such trials are in [Exercise 0](exercises/ex0/).
+**[Exercise 0](exercises/ex0/) explains the ``architecture`` of the exercises and provides information regarding each of the components, including how to use the trial versions SAP Data Intelligence, SAP SAC and SAP DWC.
+It is for your ``information and reference`` only and does not include hand-on exercises.**

+The hands-on exercises begin with [Exercise 1 - Self-Service Data Preparation with Data Intelligence](exercises/ex1/).

 ## Exercises